-The comfort, security and energy consumption of homes or workplace can be optimised in what are designated as smart buildings.
-When smart devices powered by AI are included in the technical systems during the construction or renovation of the buildings, users are able to better interact with this system and adapt it to their needs.
+The comfort, security and energy consumption of homes and workplaces can be optimised when they are what we call "smart buildings."
+When smart devices powered by AI are included in the technical systems during the construction or renovation of the buildings, users are able to better interact with these systems and adapt them to their needs.

-- Smart buildings, through embedded technological devices or smart objects included in homes or outside of buildings, can produce, process and transfer data and metadata about the property, its technical system and its users. - Users can control and manage the technical systems of smart buildings remotely through commands or sensing. - The building's systems can interact and self-calibrate using the IoT principle and optimisation algorithms.
+- Smart buildings, through embedded technological devices or smart objects inside or outside of buildings, can produce, process and transfer data and metadata about the property, its technical system and its users. - Users can control and manage the technical systems of smart buildings remotely through commands or sensing. - The building's systems can interact and self-calibrate using the IoT principle and optimisation algorithms.